 “Given the turbulent state of the market, rampant with fraud and abuse, we are proposing changes that will control exploitation,” reads a memo accompanying the April 26 filing with OIR.

-The filing came two months after OIR surprised many in the industry when it approved an endorsement from American Heritage Insurance Co., offering arbitration in exchange for a premium discount for policyholders.
+The filing came two months after OIR surprised many in the industry when it approved an endorsement from American Integrity Insurance Co., offering arbitration in exchange for a premium discount for policyholders.
 But Heritage, facing weather losses and spiraling litigation expenses, appears to be taking it a step further, with no mention of a trade-off.

 “If you and we fail to agree on whether there is coverage for the loss, either party may, in writing, demand arbitration,” the Heritage endorsement reads.
 “An arbitration award shall be binding upon the parties as the issue of coverage and all damages and benefits due and owing under the policy.”